The Placement Process

 - Are flexible in attitude and demonstrate a willingness to adjust to different experiences

 - Flexible with teaching area requirements in some settings

 Regional, rural and remote placements cannot be undertaken by internal students in their first year of study.
 Exemptions for individual cases will be considered by the Professional Experience Manager.
 External students living in regional, rural and remote settings will be placed within reasonable proximity to their residential address as listed with QUT, and these will not be considered regional, rural and remote placements and do not require an application form; for example an external student lives in Cairns and is placed in Cairns.

-Pre-service teachers interested in a placement in a regional, rural or remote setting must advise the PEO as soon as they are enrolled in the Professional Experience unit that they wish to complete a placement outside of the south east corner of Queensland.
-Pre-service teachers must submit an application form to the PEO at least 6 weeks prior to the commencement of the placement.
+Pre-service teachers must submit an application form to the PEO as soon as possible upon enrollment in the Professional Experience unit.
 Applications will be assessed on a case by case basis and pre-service teachers will be notified if a regional, rural or remote placement is available.

 Accommodation and travel